SCR Training and Resources

 - Ongoing SCR Education, Testing and Support.

-- Weekly SCR Conference Calls will have a set agenda and will include ongoing education on the program, including data definitions, data collection, operational issues, data analysis, quality improvement strategies, and other questions and issues that may arise.
+- Regular SCR Conference Calls and Webinars are held to facilitate ongoing education on the program, including data definitions, data collection, operational issues, data analysis, quality improvement strategies, and other questions and issues that may arise.

-- Continuous Support will be provided to SCRs by ACS NSQIP nurse coordinators via email, telephone, online forums, and conference calls.
+- Continuous Support will be provided to SCRs by ACS NSQIP.
+Clinical Support team via a dedicated support email address.

 - Participating hospitals will also receive SCR Hiring Qualifications Documents and an Operations Manual that provides detailed guidance on how to implement and use ACS NSQIP.